Misty Jaffe Early Leaders Program

 Inspired by CSULB’s President’s and Provost’s Leadership Fellows Program which serves mid to later-career faculty, the ELP is designed for those seeking or serving in new leadership roles.
 ELP is open to all tenure-line and lecturer faculty.

-We are currently in the final semester of the inaugural cohort.
-Applications for the 2021-2023 cohort will be made available in Spring 2021.
+Applications for the 2021/22 are being accepted through to Tuesday, September 7, 2021.
+Please send a brief statement (~250 words) of your current leadership goals and/or roles to Deborah Thien, Associate Dean, CLA: Deborah.Thien@csulb.edu.
 Seating is limited to 20 participants on a first-come, first-serve basis; underrepresented faculty and junior faculty are strongly encouraged to participate.